PasqualeMainolfi/CoursesHub/COURSES/COME05/SamplingSynthesisAndDigitalSoundProcessing/Bachelor/BachelorCourseProgram_third_year.md

 > **Module 3**
 - Physical Modeling
-- Operation of acoustic systems, resonance, and introduction to mass-spring-damper systems
+- Acoustic systems, resonance, and introduction to mass-spring-damper systems
-- Theory of major physical modeling synthesis techniques
+- Theory of main physical modeling synthesis techniques
 - Study of string modeling using the Karplus-Strong algorithm

 > **Lab**
 - Use CSound as a programming environment for sound synthesis
 - Integrate Python with CSound for analysis, data processing, user interface management, and event generation automation
 - Implementation of key techniques for wavetable creation and manipulation
-- Application and exploration of major spectral synthesis techniques
+- Application and exploration of main spectral synthesis techniques
 - Utilization of convolution for signal manipulation
 - Implementation of an extended model of the Karplus-Strong algorithm